 However, that mirror is a distorted one, according to Center for Humane Technology President and ex-Google ethicist Tristan Harris.

-“Facebook and the other companies will often claim that they’re holding up a neutral mirror to society […] but they’re not!” said Harris in presentation last month.
+“Facebook and the other companies will often claim that they’re holding up a neutral mirror to society […] but they’re not!” said Harris in a presentation last month.

 “They’re holding up a fun house mirror, a distorted mirror that tends to amplify the things that worked for manipulating human vulnerabilities and preying on the deep, soft underbelly of our hatred, our fear, our anxiety, our emotions instead of actually trying to help us,” he added.